 Over the last several decades, the property has been periodically harvested for timber.
-The more recent history of the property involves intensive timber harvesting by the prior owner over almost the entire property.
-Even so, the property still has a wide variety of wildlife habitats, significant wetlands and water resources, and depleted but productive forest resources.
-An aerial photo showing the leaf-off condition of the property in May, 2019, near the end of the most recent commercial harvesting, can be seen in Figure 2 below.
+The more recent history of the property involves intensive timber harvesting by the prior owner over the 2,027 acres acquired in 2019.
+The additional 636 acres acquired in 2021 also has a history of timber harvesting, although at a less intense scale.
+Even so, the property still has a wide variety of wildlife habitats, significant wetlands and water resources, with some depleted but productive forest resources.
+An aerial photo showing the leaf-off condition of the majority of the property in May, 2019, near the end of the most recent commercial harvesting, can be seen in Figure 2 below.